FreddyMaster/Debug-Duckers-Megathread/README.md

 # Debug Duckers Megathread [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+##### *Feel free to add to this list if you feel there is a website or program that you think should gain recognition.
+I will make a contributers page for anyone that adds something.*
 Please ensure you use an adblocker like [uBlock Origin](https://github.com/gorhill/uBlock) to access any of the websites listed here, otherwise, you will have a bad time.

 ## How to use this list
 Some items in this list could easily fit in more than one category, so to make sure you find what you're looking for please use `Ctrl + F` (or `Cmd + F` on macOS).
-Feel free to add to this list if you feel there is a website or program that you think should gain recognition.
-I will make a contributers page for anyone that adds something.

 ## Emoji
 You will notice some items on this list have a :star2: next to them.
 Items with a :star2: represent the author's top pick for that category.
 This is an entirely opinionated rating from someone who doesn't know everything about every item on the list, so be sure to check out alternative options before assuming something is "the best".
 That said, I do explore and test every resource I add to this list wherever possible.
 The ![FOSS](oss.svg) means the product is Free and Open Source.
 If the icon is on the title, everything is open source in that section!